tornqvist/jazzon/README.md

 ## Syntax

 The syntax of helpers are very similar to [JavaScript template strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/template_strings) to clearly illustrate their purpose.
+But do not confuse them as the pipe separator is not a valid JavaScript operator.

-The string must start with `${` and end with `}`.
+The string must start with `@{` and end with `}`.
 Each helper is separated with a `|` symbol.
 Encountering an invalid template-ish string will throw an error.

-Use [this regexr](http://regexr.com/3brq4) to experiment with the template strings.
+Use [this regexr](http://regexr.com/3brqd) to experiment with the template strings.

 ## Plugins